Bernard J. Story President and CEO

 A Bethlehem native, she graduated from Lehigh University with a major in Accounting.
 She was awarded the President’s Scholarship and went on to earn her Masters in Accounting and Information Analysis.

 Michael Wilson joined the staff of the Lehigh Valley Community Foundation in 2016.
 As Director of Communications, Michael is responsible for developing and directing marketing communications that include branding, publications, public and media relations, social media and the website.

-Prior to joining the Foundation in August, Michael spent 18 years in higher education as the Director of Marketing and Communications at Moravian College in Bethlehem, Pa.
+Prior to joining the Foundation, Michael spent 18 years in higher education as the Director of Marketing and Communications at Moravian College in Bethlehem, Pa.
 Before joining Moravian, he worked in New York City for 14 years at the Department of Health, the National Council on Alcoholism and Drug Dependence, and the American Diabetes Association.